MESMER-group/mesmer/docs/source/development.rst

    d.
 Install the all the dependencies for running mesmer: ``conda install -y --file environment.yml```

    e.
 Install mesmer itself and packages needed for development (pytest, sphinx, etc.) ``pip install -e .[dev]``.
-      The flag `-e` installs MESMER in development (**e**ditable) mode, which means that changes to the code are immediately reflected in the environment and you don't need to reload your environment to use/test your changes.
+      The flag ``-e`` installs MESMER in development (**e**\ ditable) mode, which means that changes to the code are immediately reflected in the environment and you don't need to reload your environment to use/test your changes.

-3. Make sure that MESMER was correctly installed and the tests pass by running ``make test``.
-If that fails, the commands are:
+3. Make sure that MESMER was correctly installed by running the test suite:

    a.
-(Re)activate your conda environment: ``conda activate mesmer``.
+(Re)activate your conda environment just to be sure: ``conda activate mesmer``.

    b.
 Run the unit and integration tests: ``pytest --cov -r a --cov-report term-missing``.